 - Velocity (a 3D NumPy array, e.g.,

-[4000.0, 0.0, 0.0]
+[4000.0, 0.0, 0.0]by default).

 - Calculation Method: The plasma effects are computed by calling the

-instance), passing in the current flight conditions. - Output and Integration: The primary output extracted from these calculations for use by the DOMA model is the
+calculate_plasma_propertiesmethod of theplasma_model(thePlasmaSheathinstance), passing in the current flight conditions. - Output and Integration: The primary output extracted from these calculations for use by the DOMA model is the

-value then becomes one of the direct input features for the neural network within the Enhanced DOMA model. - Training Adjustment: During the training process, the model can apply a “plasma-weighted loss”.
+plasma_attenuation.
+Specifically, the model retrieves the attenuation in decibels for the X-band (x_bandattenuation_db) from the results of the plasma properties calculation.
+Thisplasma_attenuationvalue then becomes one of the direct input features for the neural network within the Enhanced DOMA model. - Training Adjustment: During the training process, the model can apply a “plasma-weighted loss”.
 This means that training examples where plasma effects, particularly attenuation, are more significant, are given a higher weight in the loss function.
 The weight is calculated as

-, which helps the model to learn and perform better under challenging plasma conditions.
+1.0 + plasma_effects['attenuation_db'] / 30.0, which helps the model to learn and perform better under challenging plasma conditions.

 By integrating these detailed plasma calculations, the Enhanced DOMA model ensures that its predictions of RF signal trajectories accurately reflect the impact of the dynamic plasma environment during critical phases like Starship landings.

 The Enhanced DOMA (Dynamic Object Motion Analysis) RF Motion Model has several key inputs that allow it to integrate complex environmental factors for RF signal trajectory prediction.
-The model’s neural network is configured with an input_dim
+The model’s neural network is configured with an input_dim of 7, which represents the combined dimensions of these various inputs.

 The model’s key inputs are: